ralfspoeth/json/README.md

 * `a..b` where `a` and `b` are integers; a range pattern applicable to arrays;
 * `#regex` where `regex` is a regular expression filtering attributes of objects;
 * `name` where `name` is just the member name of the root object.

+The `Path` class provides more information about the creation of instances with its `range`, `index`, `regex` and `member` methods as well as the construction relative to other paths.

 ### Examples